toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_3.md

 ]
 ```

 Navigate to the http://127.0.0.1:8000/accounts/ URL (note the trailing forward slash!) and Django will show an error that it could not find this URL, and listing all the URLs it tried.
-From this you can see the URLs that will work, for example:
+From this you can see the URLs that will work:

 > Note: Using the above method adds the following URLs with names in square brackets, which can be used to reverse the URL mappings.
 You don't have to implement anything else — the above URL mapping automatically maps the below mentioned URLs.
 >
 >   accounts/ login/ [name='login']
     accounts/ logout/ [name='logout']
     accounts/ password_change/ [name='password_change']
     accounts/ password_change/done/ [name='password_change_done']
     accounts/ password_reset/ [name='password_reset']
     accounts/ password_reset/done/ [name='password_reset_done']
-    accounts/ reset/<uidb64>/<token>/ [name='password_reset_confirm']
+    accounts/ reset/<*uidb64*>/<*token*>/ [name='password_reset_confirm']
     accounts/ reset/done/ [name='password_reset_complete']

 Now we need to create a registration directory on the search path and then add the template files.
 Note that the authentication templates are expected to be in `testsite/templates/`.
 To make these directories visible to the template loader, we need to update the project settings (**`testsite/testsite/settings.py`**) as follows.